ssbc/dev.scuttlebutt.nz/docs/golang/README.md

 Plugins supply muxrpc handlers to query the database in certain ways.
 They also implement other sub-protocols like ssb-blobs.

-* gossip - implements the `createHistoryStream` muxrpc call. _Legacy_ (non-EBT) Replication of how to fetch a bunch of feeds is found here.
+* gossip - implements the `createHistoryStream` muxrpc call. _Legacy_ (non-EBT) Replication of fetching and verifying the selected feeds is found here.
-* replicate - roughly translates to [ssb-replicate](https://github.com/ssbc/ssb-replicate), controlls which feeds to fetch
+* replicate - roughly translates to [ssb-replicate](https://github.com/ssbc/ssb-replicate) and only selects _which_ feeds to block and fetch.
 * control - connect to remote peers. (a naming hack, supplies `ctrl.connect` which should actually be `gossip.connect`)
 * status - return some information about the running server (number of connected peers, number of messages, index state)
 * publish - exposes `sbot.PublishLog.Publish(...)` as the muxrpc async call `publish`